analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 ## Machine Learning (ML) Development

-The quick-start development sections aboved have covered the "embedded" side of development with the MAX78000EVKIT.
-This includes working with example projects, peripheral driver APIs, and the IDEs and toolchain supported by the MaximSDK.

-As the MAX78000 contains a powerful Convolution Neural Network (CNN) accelerator, there is also the Machine Learning side of development with the part.
+As the MAX78000 contains a powerful Convolution Neural Network (CNN) accelerator, there is also the Machine Learning side of development.
 This is done with a separate set of tools.
 The example projects that are found in the `CNN` sub-folder of the MAX78000 examples have been created with these tools.
-More specifically, they have been created with the `ai8x-synthesis` (“izer”) tool, which converts a trained model into C code that can be compiled and flashed onto the MAX78000 using the “embedded” development methods discussed in this document.
+More specifically, they have been created with the `ai8x-synthesis` (“izer”) tool, which converts a trained model into C code that can be compiled and flashed onto the MAX78000.

 ### ML Overview